wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Hat, because you loose a lot of heat.

 [ ] Gloves with touch-screen fingertips.
+I prefer leather gloves for its wind protection.

 [ ] Woolite Travel Laundry Soap or Travelon Laundry Soap Sheets so you can hand wash laundry in a sink.